Alpha-Ketoglutarate (AKG / Calcium AKG)

 Substrate for dioxygenases (epigenetic regulation)

-AKG is required cofactor for 2-OG-dependent DIOXYGENASES — including TET enzymes (DNA demethylation), JmjC histone demethylases (chromatin modification), prolyl hydroxylases (collagen synthesis, HIF regulation), and many others.
-Supplementation may support epigenetic regulation — mechanism for biological age effects observed in Demidenko 2021.
+AKG is a required cofactor for 2-OG-dependent dioxygenases, including TET enzymes (DNA demethylation), JmjC histone demethylases (chromatin modification), prolyl hydroxylases (collagen synthesis, HIF regulation), and many others.
+Supplementation may support epigenetic regulation, a proposed mechanism for the observed biological age effects.

 3